passcert-project/random-password-generator/README.md

 # Random Password Generator
 The Password Generator component of PassCert.
 The generator is implemented in Jasmin [1] and will be formally verified with EasyCrypt [2].
 This repository has the code of the password generator written in Jasmin and also a small example of a C application using the generator.
+Also, it has the specification written in EasyCrypt of a random password generator.
+We want to prove that this specification is correct and secure, and then we want to prove that our Jasmin program meets the specification (it is equivalent).

 ## Dependencies
 * [Jasmin Compiler](#https://github.com/jasmin-lang/jasmin)